ccUnity3d/Brainztorm-docs/manual/localization/client.rst

 - :code:`OnReady`: executes when module is completely loaded.
 - :code:`OnGotLanguageData`: fired after language file has been downloaded from server.

 We strongly recommend to take advantage of the Ready method to access the module properties.
-This ensure the response from server is done and the module has properly set the expected quality and resolution.
+This ensure the response from server is done and the module has properly set its members.
 Take a look at the following example:

 .. code-block:: c#